FrameworkComputer/EmbeddedController/docs/zephyr/zephyr_gpio.md

 For platform specific features, other flags may be available in the Zephyr [dt-bindings/gpio/gpio.h] file, such as `GPIO_VOLTAGE_1P8`.

+### Alternate functions

+All pins are configured as GPIO by default, so normally pinctrl configuration for GPIO pins is not required.
+Note that on NPCX ECs some pins default to a non-GPIO function after reset.
+These are explicitly set to GPIO during initialization, based on the `def-io-conf-list` node in [npcx9.dtsi], so they do not need to be set to GPIO usage, but they need an explicit `pinctrl-x` entry to be set back to the specific function.

 ### Legacy enum-name usage

 Only GPIOs that require referencing from legacy common code should have